Participation & representation

 • the right to advise on matters such as the appointment of professors and the faculty budget.

 The Maastricht University Office (MUO) and every other service centre has its own Service Council, with a similar status to a Faculty Council.
-The Service Council is composed of employees from the respective units, elected by their fellow employees.
+Service Councils are composed of employees from the respective units, elected by their fellow employees.

-The Service Council regularly meets with the director of the service centre or MUO to discuss all issues concerning the unit.
-The director receives advice from the council and may require the council’s consent before taking action.
+Service Councils meet regularly with the director of the service centre or MUO to discuss all issues concerning the unit.
+The director receives advice from the councils and may require the councils' consent before taking action.

 How are members of the representative bodies elected?
 Read more here.